 A Dream Fulfilled

-At the suggestion of his skating coach, Tony met with Angela Smith, MD, both a U.S. Figure Skating Association double gold medalist and a pediatric sports medicine specialist at the Nemours/Alfred I. duPont Hospital for Children’s Center for Sports Medicine in Wilmington, Del.
+At the suggestion of his skating coach, Tony met with Angela Smith, MD, both a U.S. Figure Skating Association double gold medalist and a pediatric sports medicine specialist at the Nemours Children’s Hospital, Delaware’s Center for Sports Medicine in Wilmington, Del.
 Dr. Smith prescribed physical therapy to build Tony’s core strength and flexibility, and to help reduce his pain by ultimately reducing the strain on Tony’s back.

 Thanks to his physical therapy regimen, Tony is not only competing again, he placed 9th at nationals.